 Without further ado.
 Let’s get into our list of unique interview questions and answers.
-The examples below are just ways to get you thinking about the kinds of questions that could be asked in an interview.
+The examples below are just ways to get you thinking about the kinds of questions that you could ask in an interview.

 1. Can you instruct us on how to make a paper aeroplane using just words- no actions.

-The goal of this question is to assess candidates ability to describe and instruct simple actions.
-A great question for a managerial position.
+This question aims to assess a candidate’s ability to describe and instruct simple actions—a great question for a managerial position.

 The candidate should display clear and concise instruction to demonstrate to recruiters their ability to visualise and communicate clearly.